 The above study points to a confidence gap that can start as early as elementary school.
 Stereotypes about women's ability to succeed in STEM drive many women away from majors seen as more technical or challenging.

-Nevertheless, the pay gap isn't limited to choice of study.
+However, the pay gap isn't limited to choice of study.
 Even within academic majors, women earn lower salaries than men.
-In 2013, women who majored in computing, mathematics, or engineering earned 82-87% as much as men with the same major.

 How to Find Opportunities for Women in STEM